kukushechkin/python-interface-swift-package-lib/README.md

 - link the C++ library with the Python bindings
 - create a Python package

-You can now install the Pythong package with:
+You can now install the Python package with:

 ```bash
 uv pip install dist/parallel_sum-*.whl